bowenyu066/language-shapes-reasoning/final_blog.md

 ![Figure 5: Character-length distributions for DeepSeek-V3.2 over all four languages](/figures/length_distribution_deepseek.png)

 A notable pattern emerges: DeepSeek-V3.2 produces substantially shorter Chinese outputs at the character level compared to English, while ChatGPT-5.1 and Gemini-2.5-Flash show more similar distributions across languages.
 Chinese, as a logographic writing system, naturally encodes more information per character than alphabetic scripts.

-Yet whether models *exploit* this intrinsic density varies—DeepSeek generates concise Chinese outputs, while ChatGPT and Gemini do not leverage this compactness to the same degree.
-This difference in *generation verbosity* foreshadows the divergence we observe at the token level.
+Yet whether models exploit this intrinsic density varies.
+DeepSeek generates concise Chinese outputs, while ChatGPT and Gemini do not leverage this compactness to the same degree.
+This difference in generation verbosity foreshadows the divergence we observe at the token level.

 **Realized Density: Token-Level Analysis.** The central question is whether intrinsic density translates to computational savings.
-We define *realized density* as information per token—the actual sequence length processed by the Transformer, which determines computational cost via attention's $O(n^2)$ complexity.
+We define **realized density** as information per token.
+It is the actual sequence length processed by the Transformer, which determines the computational cost via attention's $O(n^2)$ complexity.

 ![Figure 6: Token length distributions for ChatGPT-5.1 over all four languages](/figures/token_distribution_chatgpt_mmath.png)